All stone cookware pros and cons are associated with what types of stone clay and base materials have been used to manufacture these pans & pots.

-As we have discussed the cookware is completely free from the Teflon; contain POFA, that has a body resistant property; stay for long time.
-Therefore, we are completely free from the reproduction issues, liver problem, kidney diseases, etc (source).
+As we have discussed, the cookware is entirely free from Teflon; contains POFA.
+This compound has a body resistant property; it stays for a long time.
+Therefore, we are utterly free from reproduction issues, liver problems, kidney diseases, etc. (source).

-On the other hand, we need not to worry about the heavy metal related health diseases like skin rashes, vomiting, lung damage, etc (source).
+On the other hand, we need not worry about heavy metal related health diseases like skin rashes, vomiting, lung damage, etc. (source).

-In addition, the stone dishes doesn’t release minerals unlike the cast iron cookware.
-Therefore, no mineral over consumption issues.
+Besides, the stone dishes don’t release minerals, unlike the cast iron cookware.
+Therefore, no mineral overconsumption issues.

 Complete Alternative To Non-Stick Cookware: